imyingchulo/gprs/docs/tutorials/example_giant_height_wood_et_al_2014.md

-# Example of giant height from Wood et al 2014
+# Example of giant height from Wood *et al* 2014

 This is an example from Wood et al.
-The example aimed to use GPRS package to replicate the Fig4A in Wood et al paper.
+The example aimed to use the GPRS package to replicate the Fig4A in Wood *et al* paper.

 ## Get started: 2014 height data structure

-:page_facing_up: The GWAS summary statistics was downloaded from GIANT database.
+The GWAS summary statistics were downloaded from the GIANT database.
-Data name: GIANT_HEIGHT_Wood_et_al_2014_publicrelease_HapMapCeuFreq.txt
+- Data name: GIANT_HEIGHT_Wood_et_al_2014_publicrelease_HapMapCeuFreq.txt

-:page_facing_up: Here is the data structure
+### Here is the data structure:

 |MarkerName | Allele1 |Allele2 |Freq.Allele1.HapMapCEU | b| SE |p| N|
 |---|---|---|---|---|---|---|---|